 The timing of the Company's revenue recognition may differ from the timing of payment by its customers.
 The Company records a receivable when revenue is recognized prior to payment and the Company has an unconditional right to payment.
-Alternatively, when payment precedes the provision of the related services, the Company records deferred revenue until the performance obligations are satisfied.
+Alternatively, when payment precedes the provision of the related services, the Company records deferred revenue until the performance obligations are satisfied, principally within one year.